canonical/chaos-engineering/docs/tutorial/getting_started.md

 ## 5. Log in to the Litmus ChaosCenter

-Retrieve the ChaosCenter IP address from `juju status` output.
-In this tutorial this is `10.1.194.255`.
+Retrieve the `chaoscenter/0` unit IP address from the `juju status` output.
+In the example above, this is `10.1.194.255`; yours will likely differ.

 In your browser navigate to `http://{CHAOSCENTER_IP}:8185`.
 You should see Litmus login page: